kubenstein/git-reminders/README.md

   git reminder list
 ```

-To display reminders one by one use `git reminder walk` command. if you want to be able to choose to set reminder as done use `--prompt` flag:
+To display reminders one by one use `git reminder walk` command. if you want to be able to choose to set reminder as done use `--prompt-delete` flag:

 ```
   git reminder walk
-  git reminder walk --prompt
+  git reminder walk --prompt-delete
 ```

 To sync reminders with remote repo: